Weather forecast using the sensor data from your IoT hub in Azure Machine Learning

 - A client application that sends messages to your Azure IoT hub.

-- An Azure Machine Learning Studio account.
-(Try Machine Learning Studio for free).
+- An Azure Machine Learning Studio (classic) account.

 Deploy the weather prediction model as a web service

-- Click Open in Studio in Microsoft Azure Machine Learning Studio.
+Click Open in Studio (classic) to open the model in Microsoft Azure Machine Learning Studio (classic).

-- Click Run to validate the steps in the model.
-This step might take 2 minutes to complete.
+Click Run to validate the steps in the model.
+This step might take a few minutes to complete.

-- Click SET UP WEB SERVICE > Predictive Web Service.
+Click SET UP WEB SERVICE > Predictive Web Service.
+The predictive experiment diagram opens.

-- In the diagram, drag the Web service input module somewhere near the Score Model module.
+In the predictive experiment diagram, delete the connection between the Web service input module and the Weather Dataset at the top.
+Then drag the Web service input module somewhere near the Score Model module and connect it as shown:

 On the dashboard of the model, download the Excel 2010 or earlier workbook for REQUEST/RESPONSE.